-Real diamonds, 1,000 edible pearls, even more iced flowers, and consummate pastry expert Wolfgang Wagenleitner’s team hard at work – if you know anything about those AED 55 million heels making the news in recent months, you’ve already sensed that Debbie Wingham of The World’s Most Expensive Presents and Billionaire Babies fame is in town.
-The couture-designer-turned-caketress-extraordinaire recently returned to our shores to bake up a storm for BRIDE Dubai, with a record-breaking installation set to be revealed at the show.
+Five two-carat diamonds, 1,000 edible pearls, 5,000 hand-crafted iced flowers, and consummate pastry expert Wolfgang Wagenleitner’s team hard at work for five days straight – if you know anything about those AED 55 million heels that made the news last year, you’ve already sensed that Debbie Wingham of The World’s Most Expensive Presents and Billionaire Babies fame was involved.

 Dress and Address